kurucaner/commitking/README.md

-# Contribution Tracking App
+# CommitKing

-Welcome to the Contribution Tracking App! 🎉
+Welcome to the CommitKing! 🎉

 This app tracks the number of consecutive days a GitHub user has been actively contributing, including commits, pull requests, issues, and more.
 Whether you're coding, reviewing, or reporting issues, we’re here to celebrate your contributions!